 Although Shirley Temple was famous for her acting career and her accomplishments later on in her life, she possessed the true traits of a hero.
 She started out as a child star, grew to be a woman of power in government, and later emerged as breast cancer survivor.
 Temple was an example and inspiration to all while performing after the Great Depression.
-President Roosevelt even said, "as long as our country has Shirley Temple, we will be all right " (McCarthy, Joanne).
-Temple didn't stop after her singing and acting career did, she wanted to make a change, and that's just what she did.
+President Roosevelt even said, "as long as our country has Shirley Temple, we will be all right" (McCarthy, Joanne).
+Temple didn't stop after her singing and acting career did; she wanted to make a change, and that's just what she did.
 As ambassador, Temple empowered women and taught them that if you fight hard enough, you can accomplish anything.
-After a tramatic experience of finding out she had breast cancer, she shared it with the world and offered a friendly, relatable hand.
-Shirley Temple inspires many to follow their dreams and if you work hard enough, you can make an impact on the world.
-She sends a message to everyone to never lose hope in anything and you can make your life into anything you want.
-Shirley Temple inspires me to take risks and believe in myself because taking the first step is half the journey.
-Temple's life was a never ending battle that she fought.
+After the traumatic experience of finding out she had breast cancer, she shared it with the world and offered a friendly, relatable hand.
+Shirley Temple inspires many to follow their dreams and that if you work hard enough, you can make an impact on the world.
+She sends a message to everyone to never lose hope in anything and that you can make your life into anything you want.
+Shirley Temple inspires me to take risks and believe in myself, because taking the first step is half the journey.
+Temple's life was a never-ending battle that she fought.
 Shirley Temple discovered her life's purpose at a very young age, but that didn't stop her from trying something new.
 Even though she didn't succeed at times, Shirley Temple believed in herself and that is how she won her battle.

 A+E Networks.
 "Shirley Temple Biography."
 Bio.com.
 A&E Networks Television, 2013.

 Burdick, Loraine.
 Shirley Temple Life Scrapbook.
 Santa Barbra: n.p., 2010.
 Print

 Eckertt, Charles.
 "Shirley Temple."
 Jump Cut.
 N.p., 2011.
 Web.
 6 Apr.
 2013